- INVESTORS

 Management and comments for the year

-To ensure that SCA works with business partners that share these values, potential partners are evaluated before cooperation is initiated.
-The evaluation comprises both business issues and issues concerning existing policies and processes regarding, for example, the work environment and business ethics.
+To ensure that SCA works with business partners that share the company’s values, potential partners are evaluated before cooperation is initiated.
+The evaluation comprises both business issues and issues concerning existing policies and processes regarding, for example, the work environment and business conduct.
 Suppliers are expected to comply with SCA’s Supplier Standard, which is regulated in supplier agreements.
 SCA uses a number of methods to monitor and safeguard the implementation of the Code of Conduct.
 These include checks in connection with acquisitions, risk evaluation of the company’s own units and suppliers, and on-site audits of SCA’s units and of suppliers deemed to have a higher risk level.
-SCA has a whistleblower system where both internal and external parties can report suspected violations of the Code, which are processed by the
+SCA has a whistleblower system where both internal and external parties can report suspected violations of the Code, which are processed by the company’s Compliance Council.

 Description of risk